A new Weyl group action related to the quasi-classical Gelfand-Graev action: Introduction

 Let $G$ be a complex connected semi-simple group and $U$ be a maximal unipotent subgroup.
 The homogeneous manifold $G/U$ is sometimes called the ``basic (base) affine space'' of the group $G$, c.f.~\cite{Bernv-steui-n:1975bp,Bezrukavnikov:2002aa}.
-The importance of this space is partially reflected by the following empirical fact, quoting~\cite{Bernv-steui-n:1975bp}. \begin{quote} \emph{``Experience in representation theory suggests that for many problems in representation theory the solution results from a careful study of the base affine space.''} \end{quote} Guided by this philosophy, in this paper, we are interested in investigating some natural group actions on $G/U$.
+The importance of this space is partially reflected by the following empirical fact summarized in~\cite{Bernv-steui-n:1975bp}: \begin{quote} \emph{``Experience in representation theory suggests that for many problems in representation theory the solution results from a careful study of the base affine space.''} \end{quote} Guided by this philosophy, in this paper, we are interested in investigating a natural group action on the affinization of $\rT^* (G/U)$.

-By studying the ring of algebraic differential operators on $G/U$, in an unpublished paper written in the 1960s, Gelfand\footnote{Unfortunately, we are not sure which Gelfand the credit should be attributed to.
-There are some disagreements concerning this issue in the literature.
-Both of the names of I.\ Gelfand and S.\ Gelfand have appeared in different places, e.g.~\cite{Bezrukavnikov:2002aa,Ginzburg:2018la}.} and Graev discover a nontrivial action of the Weyl group on this ring.
+By studying the ring of algebraic differential operators on $G/U$, in an unpublished paper written in the 1960s, S.\ Gelfand and M.\ Graev discover a nontrivial action of the Weyl group on this ring.
 For example, when the Weyl group is $\bZ_2$, such an action is essentially the Fourier transformation on the polynomial differential operators.
-In view of this example, it seems that one can hardly expect such an action being originated from a Weyl group action on $G/U$ itself.
-Therefore, it is understandable that the authors of~\cite{Ginzburg:2015so} describe it as ``quite surprising'' when they find a natural Weyl group action on $\afbc$, the affinization of the cotangent bundle of $G/U$.
-Based on this new action, called the \grk\ action for short in the following, Ginzburg and Kazhdan~\cite{Ginzburg:2018la} give an algebraic interpretation of the Gelfand-Graev action.
+In view of this example, it seems that one can hardly expect such an action to be induced from a Weyl group action on $G/U$ itself.
+Therefore, it is understandable that Ginzburg and Riche~\cite{Ginzburg:2015so} describe it as ``quite surprising'' when they find a natural Weyl group action on $\afbc$, the affinization of the cotangent bundle of $G/U$.
+Based on this new action, called the \grk\ action in the following, Ginzburg and Kazhdan~\cite{Ginzburg:2018la} give an algebraic interpretation of the Gelfand-Graev action.
 Due to this fact, a reasonable way to view the \grk\ action is treating it as a quasi-classical analog of the Gelfand-Graev action.
+In fact, in~\cite{Ginzburg:2018la}, the \grk\ action is called the \emph{quasi-classical Gelfand-Graev action} directly.
 Moreover, by using the canonical map from $\rT^*(G/U)$ to $\tilde{\kg}$, the Grothendieck-Springer resolution of $\kg$, the \grk\ action is also related to another famous Weyl group action: the Springer representation~\cite{Springer:1976wf,Springer:1978ye}.